Supervisor Configuration File

 tailf_limit

-In its Web UI, Supervisor provides a page that enables to display the 1024 latest bytes of the process logs and that auto-refreshes the page in a tail -f manner.
+Supervisor provides a Web UI page that enables to display the 1024 latest bytes of the process logs and that auto-refreshes the page in a tail -f manner.
 The page is made available by clicking on the Tail -f button in the process table.
 The initial size of the logs cannot be updated.

 The same function is provided in the Supvisors Web UI.
 This option has been added to enable a default size different than 1024 bytes.
 It applies to processes logs and Supervisor logs.